ThunderFly-aerospace/TFGPS01/README.md

 | 8   | GND | Autopilot GND |

 #### USB-C
 USB is connected to the uBlox module, used for its configuration.
+Configuration can be done via [u-center](https://www.u-blox.com/en/product/u-center) suite.